KevinXiangyuZhou/KevinXiangyuZhou.github.io/_pages/about.md

 * I'm a Ph.D. candidate in Computer Science and Engineering at University of Michigan, where I am fortunately advised by Professor *[Xinyu Wang](https://web.eecs.umich.edu/~xwangsd/)*.
 I received my undergraduate degree in Computer Engineering at University of Washington.

 * **Research**:
-My interest lies in a cross-descipline of Programming Language, Deep Learning, and Human-centered Design.
-In particular, I am interested in **program synthesis** (also known as code generation), where we design algorithm and AI powered tool to help end-users solve challenging problems in various domains such as automation and data science.
-I believe the future development of these tools need to be powerful but also reliable and easy-to-use to various users.
+My interest lies in a cross-descipline of Programming Language, Artificial Intelligence, and Human-centered Design.
+In particular, I am doing research in Artificial Intelligence and symbolic algorithm powered coding agent that can help end-user in various domains such as process automation and data science.

-* Recently, I'm actively working in the domain of web automation, where end users could automate  online task procedure through interactively demonstration.

 <br>